Commercial Property Solicitors

-At Eric Robinson Solicitors our experience includes dealing with both small and multi-million pound commercial property transactions.
-We advise sellers, buyers, landlords and tenants on all aspects of commercial properties (i.e. anything used for business and which is not a residential dwelling) including:
+Commercial property comes with its own set of challenges.
+Unlike some law firms, the commercial property team at Eric Robinson deal with a large and diverse client base ranging from small to multi-million pound commercial property transactions.
+Our property professionals cover a wide range of services and issues- advising developers, banks, sellers, buyers, landlords and tenants on all aspects of commercial properties (i.e. anything used for business and which is not a residential dwelling) including:

-- Industrial units, warehouses, shops, restaurants, pubs, cafes, nurseries, car garages, clinics, hotels, offices and takeaways;
+- Industrial units, warehouses, care homes, shops, restaurants, pubs, cafes, nurseries, car garages, clinics, hotels, offices and takeaways;

-- Freehold and leasehold sales and purchases with vacant possession or subject to lease(s);
+- Freehold and leasehold sales and purchases of premises with vacant possession or subject to lease;

 - Grants of leases, assignments of leases, licences to assign, rent deposit deeds, licences for alterations and deeds of variation;